taxenco/Random-Forest-for-Predicting-Loan-Repayment-R/README.md

 This project will implement a Random Forest algorithm on a dataset for classification purposes and predicting whether a customer will pay back the loan or not and also includes an assessment on whether the model has correctly predicted the outcome or not.

+Important: this project will use a black-box approach making use of other’s packages to analyse the information.
+The black-box approach has been chosen for its simplicity but needs to be noted that this approach entails a great peril of not understanding what happens within the function and end up with wrong results.

 # Theory on classification models

 Classification [1] is a statistical technique used for predicting, classifying and categorizing to